Tanya205/Animal-Gallery/README.md

 # Animal-Gallery
-Part of Responsive Web Design Requirement
+Final project of Responsive Web Design in Coursera